Red (all day) or Violet (at Rogation procession and Mass only)

 86. The rogation Mass is regularly to be said after the procession….
 It is fitting, however, that the rogation Mass be said even after the special supplications which take the place of the procession, even if these services are held in the evening.
 [It is a II class votive Mass, per RG 346.]

-Apart from procession/supplications: Mass of St. Mark (Red), Gloria*, commemoration of the Rogations, Credo*, preface of the Apostles
+Apart from procession/supplications: Mass of the feast (Red), Gloria, Credo, preface of the Apostles

-Following procession/supplications: Mass of the Rogations Exaudivit de templo, listed in the Missal before the Vigil of the Ascension (Violet), prayers at the foot of the altar omitted, no Gloria*, commemoration of St. Mark, no Credo*, preface of Easter
+Following procession/supplications: Mass of the Rogations Exaudivit de templo, listed in the Missal before the Vigil of the Ascension (Violet), prayers at the foot of the altar omitted, no Gloria*, commemoration of the feast, no Credo*, preface of Easter

-*The Gloria and Credo are said in the Mass of St. Mark because it is the festal Mass (Gloria) of an Evangelist (Credo).
-They are not said in the Rogations Mass because it is a II class votive (no Credo) with violet vestments (no Gloria)
+*The Gloria and Credo are not said in the Rogations Mass because it is a II class votive (no Credo) with violet vestments (no Gloria)

-Matins: Invitatorium and Hymn from the Common of Apostles, one Easter antiphon for each nocturn, with proper psalms, lessons of Nocturn I and III are from the Common of Evangelists, those of Nocturn II are proper, Te Deum
+Matins: Invitatorium and Hymn from the Common of Apostles, one Easter antiphon for each nocturn, with proper psalms, lessons of the three Nocturns are proper, Te Deum

 Compline: Of Sunday